-My research interests include bureaucracy and governance, inequality, and the politics of education (all U.S.-focused).
-I worked at Pew Research Center before graduate school and could advise on theses related to public opinion or using survey data.
-I'd be happy to advise on theses in any of these areas or in others in American politics and policy, especially those using quantitative methods.
+My research interests include state and local politics, bureaucracy, inequality, and the politics of education (all U.S.-focused).
+I worked at Pew Research Center before graduate school and could advise on theses related to public opinion, analyzing survey data, or developing surveys.
+I'd also be happy to advise on theses in any of these areas or in others in American politics and policy, especially those using quantitative methods.

 I'm a PhD candidate in the Department of Government and a recent graduate of HLS.
 I have experience with a wide range of theory- and law-related topics, and I would be happy to advise theses on any of the following topics: contemporary democratic theory, constitutional or statutory interpretation, individual rights (especially speech and religion), administrative law and the American bureaucracy, law and social movements, education law, and campaign finance and election law.
 My current research uses tools from political theory, public law, and political science to study legislative representation, but I'm open to advising on a wide range of topics.
 I edited the Harvard Law Review in 2015-16, so I have a lot of experience helping move research projects from idea to draft to completion.
 And I've loved working with undergraduates, as a resident tutor, teacher of a Gov junior tutorial, and thesis advisor over the past few years.
 Hope to hear from you!

-I study the role of religion in American politics, with a focus on the historical impact of committed religious believers on the shape of the political agenda.
+I study the role of religion in American politics, focusing on the historical and contemporary impact of politics on religious elites' theological commitments.
+I am especially interested in how religious leaders have interacted with the politics of birth control over time.
 I welcome the chance to advise both quantitative and qualitative senior theses on an array of topics related to religion and politics, political behavior, and historical topics in the American context.
 I also have a professional background in state and local politics and would be happy to advise theses on local government or urban politics.

 My research explores issues at the intersection normative democratic theory and American politics.
 I’m happy to advise thesis writers in either area.
 My areas of expertise include the history of American political thought, constitutionalism, contemporary democratic theory, and political ethics.